Chat Docs: A RAG Application with PeriFlow and LangChain

 Streaming RAG-Powered Outputs

 Now let’s check how the chatbot server actually answers the question.
-When I asked a question “How can I convert a model checkpoint with applying quantization?” before the quantization section is added to the documentation, the chatbot says it does not know the answer.
+When I asked the question “How can I convert a model checkpoint with applying quantization?” before the quantization section is added to the documentation, the chatbot says it does not know the answer.

 To sum up, your application powered by RAG can be more reliable and informative by continuously updating the retrieval source in the CI/CD pipeline.
-FriendliAI’s PeriFlow can help your application run LLMs with high speed and low cost.
-Try out PeriFlow today!
+The Friendli Engine can help your application run LLMs with high speeds at low costs.
+Try out Friendli Engine today!

 Share